mojotech/pioneer/CONTRIBUTING.md

 * Building
   * `$ npm install`.
   * `$ npm run-script build` to build the coffee-script.
+  * `$ gulp watch` will automatically rebuild the files when source code changes

 * Testing
   * `$ npm run-script integration` to run the integration test suite